KinWaiCheuk/AudioLoader/README.md

 ## MAPS
 ### Introduction
 [MAPS](https://amubox.univ-amu.fr/index.php/s/iNG0xc5Td1Nv4rR?path=%2F) dataset contains 9 folders, each folder contains 30 full music recordings and the aligned midi annoations.
 The two folders `ENSTDkAm` and `ENSTDkCl` contains real acoustic recording obtained from a YAMAHA Disklavier.
 The rest are synthesized audio clips.
-This ready-to-use PyTorch `Dataset` class will automatically set up most of the things.
+This ready-to-use PyTorch `Dataset` will automatically set up most of the things.

 ### Usage
 To use this dataset for the first time, set `download=True`.